tomcatmanager/tomcatmanager/README.md

 Download and Install
 --------------------

+Requires python 3.0 or newer.
+If you need python 2.x support, try the python2.x branch.

 On OS X, *nix, or *BSD, put the script in `~/bin` and rename it to `tomcat-manager`.